BoundingBoxSoftware/Materialize/README.md

 ### Native File Picker
 - Added a new native file/folder picker - Unity Standalone File Browser - https://github.com/gkngkc/UnityStandaloneFileBrowser - Thanks to @gkngkc for the amazing work.
  ### Batch Textures Mode
- - You can back multiple textures using the same settings.
+ - You can export multiple textures using the same settings.
  ### FPS Limiter
  - This will limit your fps to 30 60 or 120 for your high refresh rate monitors.

  ## Changed from original
 ### Save and Load Project
-- When you save your project, every map will be saved in the same place, with them respective types, ex:myTexture_Diffuse.png.
+- When you save your project, every map will be saved in the same place, with there respective types, ex:myTexture_Diffuse.png.
 - The extension used will be the one set in the GUI Panel.
 #### Suported extensions
 ##### Save